 This ultimately allows memory to be used more efficiently.
 Tilde used Rust in their Skylight product, particularly to rewrite certain Java HTTP endpoints.
 This enabled them to reduce their memory usage from 5GiB to 50MiB.

 Since Rust does not have a garbage collector continuously running, its projects can be used as libraries by other programming languages via foreign-function interfaces.
 This is an ideal scenario for the existing projects where it is critical to ensure high performance while maintaining memory safety.
 In such projects, Rust code can replace some parts of software, where performance plays a crucial role, without the need to rewrite the entire product.

 Rust is a low-level programming language with direct access to hardware and memory, which makes it a great solution for embedded and bare-metal development.
 You can use Rust to write operation systems or microcontroller applications.
 In fact, there are a number of operating systems written in Rust like: Redox, intermezzOS, QuiltOS, Rux, and Tock.
-As I mentioned up top, there are plans to write new additions to the Linux kernel in Rust.
 Mozilla, where the language was originally designed, uses it in its browser engines.

 High performance and safety are the features that made Rust so appealing to scientists that started using it to perform heavy data analysis.
 Rust is blazingly fast, making it an ideal choice for computational biology and machine learning, where you need to process large amounts of data very quickly.

 At CodiLime, we are also experimenting to determine if Rust can replace C in network scenarios calling for high data throughput.
 In our PoC, we built an application in Rust using DPDK libraries (written in C) to ensure performance while also maintaining memory safety.

 >> Explore our Rust development services